 So try to take the time each day to just sit quietly for a while – even if it’s just for five or ten minutes.
 Learn to be comfortable with silence.
 This is you connecting with yourself, the earth, everything – after all we’re all one, just energy and funny little particles.

 By spending time clearing the day and the societal ADHD before connecting with your friends, partner, clients, colleagues and kids, you will be able to give them the full attention they so deserve.

 While there may be times you need to bite your tongue, or be patient with a tricky person, making the effort to enjoy better relationships pays dividends.

 Your work life, freelance career and business will improve, and you can feel happier, more fulfilled and empowered.

 Need more help to build better relationships with others?
-Ebonie Allard is running a weekend coaching and yoga workshop on 5-7 September in Suffolk.
-Book before the end of June and you can enjoy an early booking bonus worth over £200!
-Find out more here.
+Ebonie Allard runs ‘Catalyse Connection’ coaching and yoga retreats both in the UK and abroad Find out more here.